WebOrigami/docs/src/content/language/comparison.md

 ## String literals

-- Strings with double quotes and single quotes are essentially the same.
+- Strings with double quotes and single quotes are essentially the same as in JavaScript.

 ## Template literals

+Origami template literals look like JavaScript's, but:

 - Expressions inside an Origami template placeholder can directly return complex values like arrays, objects, or trees.
 Origami will perform a depth-first traversal of the result and concatenate all the values into the final string result.
 - Origami template literals do not support JavaScript's tagged templates.

 ## Array and object literals

-Origami's syntax for constructing array and object literals is essentially the same as JavaScript's:
+Origami's syntax for constructing array and object literals is very similar to JavaScript's:

 ```
 {
-  color: "Blue"
+  color: "Blue",
-  size: 20
+  size: 20,
   values: [2, 4, 6]
 }
 ```

 - A newline can be used as an alternative separator instead of a comma in array literals, object literals, and tree literals (below).
 - Trailing commas are allowed.
+- Origami object literals do not support quoted keys.
+- An Origami object cannot define indirect property accessors.
+JavaScript in contrast allows accessors defined in `[ ]` square brackets.
 - An Origami object cannot define `get` or `set` methods.
 (Although you can define a tree with members that behave like `get` methods; see below.)
-- An Origami object cannot define indirect property accessors.
-JavaScript in contrast allows accessors defined in `[ ]` square brackets.
 - To reference a specific object value in Origami, use `/` path syntax instead of JavaScript's `.` period.
 If the above object is available as `obj`, then `obj/color` will be "Blue".
 - Likewise, to reference a specific array value in Origami, use `/` path syntax instead of JavaScript's `[ ]` brackets.
 Here `obj/values/0` will be 2.
-- Origami object literals support JavaScript [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_object_literals), but Origami array literals do not.
+- Origami array and object literals support JavaScript [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_object_literals).

 ## No control structures